vijendra1125/Data-Structures-and-Algorithms/data_structures/notes.md

 # Week 3
 ## Priority Queues
 * A generalization of queue where each element is assigned a priority and elements come out in order by priority.
+If two elements have the same priority, they are served according to their order in the queue.
 * Naive approach:
   | Data Structure      | Insert | ExtractMax |
   | ------------------- | ------ | ---------- |
   | Unsorted array/list | *O*(1) | *O*(n)     |
   | Sorted array/lsit   | *O*(n) | *O*(1)     |
 ### Binary Max-heap
-* One of the method to implement priority queue
+* Heap is generally preferred for priority queue implementation because heaps provide better performance compared arrays or linked list with runtime of *O*(log(n)) for both Insert and ExtratMax operation
 * A binary tree with value of parent is at least equal to value of the child.
 * Here we define tree height to be equal to the number of edges on the longest path from the root to a leaf.
 * GetMax: Return the value at root of the tree.
 Running time *O*(1)